 While we all need some blind optimism to build a successful business through the rough times, tax laws don’t take your lack of knowledge into account!

 Most governments are broke, so they need as much revenue as possible.
 Where does revenue come from?
-Tax, duties, levies, fines and a heap of other synonyms for tax.
+Tax, duties, levies, fines and many other synonyms for tax.